sedbangi/lending-protocol-v2/README.md

 | change_protocol_wallet         | Owner                | Nonpayable   | Changes the protocol wallet address                             |
 | set_proxy_authorization        | Owner                | Nonpayable   | Sets authorization for a proxy address                          |

+##### Proxy Support

+The `P2PLendingNfts` contract includes support for authorized proxies, allowing for more flexible interaction with the protocol.
+This feature is particularly useful for integrations with other protocols or for implementing advanced user interfaces.

+Key aspects of proxy support include:

+1. Authorized Proxies:
+   - The contract maintains a mapping of authorized proxy addresses: `authorized_proxies: public(HashMap[address, bool])`
+   - The contract owner can set or revoke proxy authorization using the `set_proxy_authorization` function.

+2. User Checks:
+   - The contract includes an internal function `_check_user` that verifies if the caller is either the user themselves or an authorized proxy acting on behalf of the user.
+   - This check is used in various functions where user-specific actions are performed, such as settling loans or revoking offers.

+3. Proxy Usage:
+   - When an authorized proxy calls a function, the actual user is considered to be `tx.origin` rather than `msg.sender`.
+   - This allows proxies to perform actions on behalf of users while still maintaining proper access control and attribution.

+4. Security Considerations:
+   - Only the contract owner can authorize or deauthorize proxies, providing centralized control over which addresses can act as proxies.
+   - The use of `tx.origin` is only performed if the caller is an authorized proxy, otherwise the fallback authorization procedure used `msg.sender`

 #### P2P Lending Control Contract (`P2PLendingControl.vy`)